COBRAPROsimulator/COBRAPRO/README.md

 ## Contributing <a name="toc7"></a> ##

 ## Known issues during Installation <a name="toc8"></a> ##
-* In step 4 of the Installation directions, only the SUNDIALS IDAS interface is required to run COBRAPRO.
-If you install the KINSOL interface, you may run into the following issue:
+* In step 4 of the Installation directions, only the SUNDIALS IDAS interface is necessary to run COBRAPRO.
+Installing the KINSOL interface may lead to the following issue:
 ```
 Error using mex
 COBRAPRO/sundials-2.6.2/sundialsTB/kinsol/kim/src/kim.c:687:24: error: non-void function 'KIM_Stats' should return a value [-Wreturn-type]